Shiksha Poll Reveals Law Aspirants’ Back-Up Career Choices in 2025 – UPSC, MBA & Beyond

 MBA – A Close Second

 MBA programs were the second-most popular choice among Law aspirants, with 27% votes out of 100% as a backup plan.
-An MBA is a PG-degree program designed to offer advanced skills and knowledge in business management and leadership.
-With various specializations, an MBA can open doors to leadership roles in corporate, consulting, finance, and entrepreneurship.
+An MBA is a PG-degree program that offers skills and knowledge in business management and leadership.
+As there are many specializations, this can open doors to leadership roles in corporate, consulting, finance, and entrepreneurship.

 Why an MBA may appeal to Law students